fish2492/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. Duplicates the last line of the file iacta
 10. Deletes regular files(not dir.) with .js in curr. dir and subfolders.
 11. Counts the num of dir. and subdir. in the curr. dir(curr. and parent dir. not included, hidden dir. is included.
+12. Displays 10 newest files in the dir(one file/line, sorted form newest to the oldest).